csb6/accountant/README.md

-# Accountant
+# QAccountant

-A simple accounting program based on an SQLite database
+A personal accounting program

-It is known to work on macOS 13.7 (Ventura) and Debian 12 (Bookworm), but should be easily portable to other platforms that Qt supports
+It is known to work on macOS 13 (Ventura) and Debian 12 (Bookworm), but should be easily portable to other platforms that Qt supports

 ## Dependencies

 - Qt6 (Core, Sql, Widgets)
 - LibOFX (optional)
+- SQLite

 ## License